 PennantPark Investment Corporation Schedules Earnings Release of Fourth Fiscal Quarter 2022 Results

-/EIN News/ -- MIAMI, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- PennantPark Investment Corporation (the "Company") (NYSE: PNNT) announced that it will report results for the fourth fiscal quarter ended September 30, 2022 on Wednesday, November 16, 2022 after the close of the financial markets.
+MIAMI, Oct.
+21, 2022 (GLOBE NEWSWIRE) -- PennantPark Investment Corporation (the "Company") PNNT announced that it will report results for the fourth fiscal quarter ended September 30, 2022 on Wednesday, November 16, 2022 after the close of the financial markets.

 The Company will also host a conference call at 12:00 p.m.
 (Eastern Time) on Thursday, November 17, 2022 to discuss its financial results.
 All interested parties are welcome to participate.
 You can access the conference call by dialing toll-free (888) 254-3590 approximately 5-10 minutes prior to the call.
 International callers should dial (646) 828-8193.
 All callers should reference conference ID #1722510 or PennantPark Investment Corporation.
 An archived replay will also be available through December 1, 2022 on a webcast link located on the Home page of the Investor section of PennantPark's website.